 - Bed Bugs.
 While these are a year-round problem, increased traveling in the springtime always leads to an increase in bed bug activity.

 Summertime in Wisconsin is the busiest pest season.
 Summer temperatures cause many types of pest colonies to mature and grow in size.
 Here are the ones to look out for in Wisconsin:

 - Mosquitoes.
 These parasitic insects lay more eggs in the summer and tend to be our biggest pest problem this time of year.

 - Stinging insects.
 Wasps, bees, and hornets are at full force in the summertime.
 They can build nests near residential areas.

 - Flies.
 Summer is the peak breeding season for flies.
 They are infamous for being a nuisance at outdoor summer events.

-- Termites.
-Warm weather is when termites are able to thrive and cause the most damage.
+- Mosquitoes.
+Warm weather is when mosquitoes are able to thrive and cause the most damage.

 Year-Round Pests in Wisconsin

 To better prepare yourself for an infestation, it’s important to understand the pest seasonality here in Wisconsin.
 Our colder winters may deter some pests, but they also can drive certain pests right into our homes.
 To protect your property from pests year-round, contact the pest control experts at Batzner.